Lollardy: Late Lollardy in the 1500s

-Subsequent events and influence

-Lollards were effectively absorbed into Protestantism during the English Reformation, in which Lollardy played a role.
-Since Lollards had been underground for more than a hundred years, the extent of Lollardy and its ideas at the time of the Reformation is uncertain and a point of debate.
-Ancestors of Blanche Parry (the closest person to Elizabeth I for 56 years) and of Blanche Milborne (who raised Edward VI and Elizabeth I) had Lollard associations.
-However, many critics of the Reformation, including Thomas More, equated Protestants with Lollards.
-Leaders of the English Reformation, including Archbishop Thomas Cranmer, referred to Lollardy as well, and Bishop Cuthbert Tunstall of London called Lutheranism the "foster-child" of the Wycliffite heresy.
-Scholars debate whether Protestants actually drew influence from Lollardy or whether they referred to it to create a sense of tradition.

 Despite the debate about the extent of Lollard influence there are ample records of the persecution of Lollards from this period.
 In the Diocese of London, there are records of about 310 Lollards being prosecuted or forced to abjure from 1510 to 1532.
-In Lincoln diocese, 45 cases against Lollardy were heard in 1506–1507 and in 1521 there were 50 abjurations and 5 burnings of Lollards.
+In Lincoln diocese, 45 cases against Lollardy were heard in 1506–1507.
+In 1521, there were 50 abjurations and 5 burnings of Lollards.
 In 1511, Archbishop Warham presided over the abjuration of 41 Lollards from Kent and the burning of 5.

+In 1529, Simon Fish wrote an incendiary pamphlet Supplication for the Beggars, including his denial of purgatory and teachings that priestly celibacy was an invention of the Antichrist.
+He argued that earthly rulers have the right to strip Church properties, and that tithing was against the Gospel, Protestant views that echo the Wycliffite/Lollard teaching.
+He advocated closing of all monasteries, and notably provided economic estimates of the revenues of various monastic and church institutions.

-The extent of Lollardy in the general populace at this time is unknown, but the prevalence of Protestant iconoclasm in England suggests Lollard ideas may still have had some popular influence if Huldrych Zwingli was not the source, as Lutheranism did not advocate iconoclasm.
+The extent of Lollardy in the general populace at this time is unknown.
+The prevalence of Protestant iconoclasm in England suggests Lollard ideas may still have had some popular influence if Huldrych Zwingli was not the source, as Lutheranism did not advocate iconoclasm.
 Lollards were persecuted again between 1554 and 1559 during the Revival of the Heresy Acts under the Catholic Mary I, which specifically suppressed heresy and Lollardy.

-The similarity between Lollards and later English Protestant groups such as the Baptists, Puritans, and Quakers also suggests some continuation of Lollard ideas through the Reformation.
+The similarity between Lollards and later English Protestant groups, such as the Baptists, Puritans, and Quakers, also suggests some continuation of Lollard ideas through the Reformation.

 Representations in art and literature

 The Roman Catholic Church used art as an anti-Lollard weapon.
-Lollards were represented as foxes dressed as monks or priests preaching to a flock of geese on misericords.
+Lollards were represented on misericords as foxes dressed as monks or priests preaching to a flock of geese.
 These representations alluded to the story of the preaching fox found in popular medieval literature such as The History of Reynard the Fox and The Shifts of Raynardine.
-The fox lured the geese closer and closer with its eloquent words until it was able to snatch a victim to devour.
-The moral of the story being that foolish people are seduced by false teachers.
+The fox lured the geese closer and closer with its eloquent words, until it was able to snatch a victim to devour.
+The moral of the story is that foolish people are seduced by false teachers.